 Spring/Early Summer Grazing Season - (approximately May 1 to July 15).
 Grazing during this time of season allows for grazing during the critical growth period of most plants.
-Carbohydrate reserves are utilized when the plant grows or regrows because the green parts of the plants of the plants are removed by a grazing animal.
+Carbohydrate reserves are utilized when the plant grows or regrows because the green parts of the plants are removed by a grazing animal (Holechek et al. 2004).
 The pastures currently under this use period would generally be utilized during a different season the following year so as not to repeat graze during the same time every year.

 Summer/Fall Grazing Season - (approximately July 1 to October 31).
-Grazing during this season would not begin until after most plants have reached seed ripe and have stored adequate carbohydrate reserves.
+Grazing during this season would not begin until after most plants have reached seed ripe and have stored adequate carbohydrate reserves (Holechek et al. 2004).
 This timing would assist in meeting resource objectives by providing all plants an opportunity to complete their life cycles and produce the maximum amount of cover and forage.

 Winter Grazing Season - (approximately Oct 15 to March 15).
 Grazing during this season would occur when most plant species are dormant.
-Most plants would have completed their life cycles and stored maximum carbohydrates for the next growing season with exception to winterfat (Krascheninnikovia lanata).
-There are small populations of winterfat in the Porter Canyon winter pasture and a larger population in the Edwards Creek winter pasture; winterfat does not complete its life cycle until about Mid-October to Mid-November.
+Most plants would have completed their life cycles and stored maximum carbohydrates for the next growing season with the exception of winterfat (Krascheninnikovia lanata) (Holechek et al. 2004).
+There are small populations of winterfat in the Porter Canyon winter pasture and a larger population in the Edwards Creek winter pasture.
+The winterfat in these locations does not complete its life cycle until about mid-October to mid-November.
 Grazing in the winterfat populations would need to be minimized during that time until it completes its life cycle.